Skip to main content

 What to do if your data has been breached

-If you discover that you've been involved in a breach, follow these steps, stat.
+If you discover that you've been involved in a breach, follow these security measures, stat.

 Read the email or letter warning you about the data breach

 You know that email notification you received?
 Take the time to read it—all of it.
-U.S. companies are required to tell customers if their information has been breached, and their email will outline the details of the breach, including when it occurred and what personal data was included.
+Per breach notification laws, U.S. companies are required to tell customers if their information has been breached, and their email will outline the details of the breach, including when it occurred and what personal data was included.

 Pay close attention to what kinds of info was stolen—email addresses, usernames, passwords, bank account or credit card information, Social Security numbers.